glottospace/glottospace/README.md

 ## glottomap

 With glottomap you can quickly visualize the location of languages.
-Below I show simple static maps, but you can also create dynamic maps by specifying type = “dynamic”.
+Below we show simple static maps, but you can also create dynamic maps by specifying type = “dynamic”.

-You can pass arguments directly to glottofilter
+To select languages, you don’t need to call glottofilter() first, but you can use glottomap() directly.
+Behind the scenes glottomap() passes those arguments on to glottofilter().

 ``` r
 glottomap(country = "Colombia")